GDGouravDey/Resume-Parser-Gemini/README.md

 ```
 ### 4. Configure environment variables:
 ```
-Enter your GEMINI API KEY in the .env file in the root directory.
+Enter your GEMINI API KEY, LANGCHAIN API KEY in the .env file in the root directory.
+Also, Location of the JSON file of GOOGLE APPLICATION CREDENTIALS need to be given.
 ```
 ### 5. Run the Flask App
 ```